Johnsoct/greyson/README.md

 Over the next three to five years, I'm going to teach myself the skills and gather the experience necessary to find a junior-to-mid-level RSE position.

 As a self-taught frontend engineer, I've made the same mistake most self-taught engineers make - spending too much time "studying" instead of building things.
 However, there is a tremendous amount of foundational information I am aware I don't have which I absolutely need to understand, so I'll be reading and building concurrently.
-I will be intentionally avoid YouTube content, but I will be utilizing AI for learning and debugging.
+I will be intentionally avoiding YouTube content, but I will be utilizing AI for learning and debugging.

 As a new father, with another on the way, an intensive full-time job, three dogs, and a farm to manage, I can only dedicate one and a half to two hours every morning.